quiz-project-bu/quiz/README.md

-#QUIZZZ
+# QUIZZZ

-A quiz app where lecturer can create quiz and student can take quiz
+#### Just a simple quiz app where lecturer can create quiz and student can take quiz 🤷‍♂️